mazyaar/Postfix_Dovcout_Opendkim_Roundcube/Installation_guide.md

 ## 3.5 Configure master, lda, lmtp files to enable protocols:
 - Update this configurations same as this:
+- Be careful about the syntax.
+Each opening bracket needs to be paired with a closing bracket.
 ```bash
 nano /etc/dovecot/conf.d/10-master.conf
 ```